 - Bad Cooper’s birthdate on his arrest report is the same as Bill Hastings’.
 It also has his birthplace as Buckhorn, South Dakota.

 - What was that message The Worrier typed in on the Blackberry?
 “The 159 on the blackberry is the message letter limit.
-There would of been 160 characters, she just types 2, which reduced it to 159.” (u/Chipchetchad in r/twinpeaks sub-Reddit)
+There would have been 160 characters, she just types 2, which reduced it to 159.” (u/Chipchetchad in r/twinpeaks sub-Reddit)

 - There’s another possible callback to The Autobiography in that, as a kid, Dale Cooper documented an experiment trying to hold his urine for 24 hours.
 (Bickering Peaks podcast)